Planet of the Bass: Reception

 Soon after the release of the snippet of the song, Mark Harris, former executive at Entertainment Weekly, praised the clip, saying that had the song been released in 1997, they would've been given a whole page with a photo shoot in Entertainment Weekly.
 The band Aqua commented: "Wait, is this play about us???", on Gordon's initial TikTok clip of the song, referencing a line spoken by Euphoria character Maddy Perez.
 Gordon named Aqua as one of the inspirations for the track, and credited the hype around their 1997 song "Barbie Girl" (due to the release of the film Barbie) for his song's popularity.
 Miles Klee of Rolling Stone described the song as a "landmark achievement" and a party anthem.

 On August 16, Gordon and Trullinger were invited by the Jonas Brothers to perform the song in Boston during their world tour.
 The song debuted at number 46 on Billboards Hot Dance/Electronic Songs chart, with 736,000 streams in the US.

-Gordon, Trullinger and Poland appeared in a 2024 episode of The Simpsons, with Gordon reprising the role of DJ Crazy Times and Poland as Bilijana Electronica.
+Gordon, Trullinger and Poland appeared in a 2024 episode of The Simpsons, with Gordon reprising the role of DJ Crazy Times and Poland as Biljana Electronica.

-On February 26, 2024, in Fortnite Battle Royale, an emote using the Planet of the Bass song has been released under the name "Interstellar Bass".
+On February 26, 2024, in Fortnite Battle Royale, an emote using the Planet of the Bass song was released under the name "Interstellar Bass".